 How to start the conversation, and what to do if you're worried.

-Keeping up to date with the latest apps and games
+Staying up to date with the latest apps and games

 Net Aware keeps you up-to-date, with simple advice on what's new in social networking.
 We review privacy settings, suitable ages and appropriate content for over 50 sites.